 Our monthly lunch series brought together cross-sector community partners, faculty, students and staff to drive collaborations that build sustainability and resilience in the North Bay Region across these systems.
 Each vegetarian lunch started with a short presentation on an existing collaboration that provides a stepping off point for attendees to share their aligned activities and informally discuss next steps needed to reach regional goals.
 Topics include Local Food & Food Security, Aligning Organizational Climate Efforts with the UN Sustainable Development Goals, Partnerships between Large Organizations & the Local Municipalities and Cracking the Nut on Scope 3 Emission Reporting.

 Our Autumn Breakfast Series is vetting and fine tuning the regional resilience assessment drafted last spring from dozens of prior assessments already completed in the North Bay.
 Please join us on Tuesday mornings from 9-10am though the end of November.
-More information on subject areas and topic schedule can be found here.
 When you RSVP via this link, Zoom details will be forwarded.
 Faculty, Students, Staff and community members are always welcome.
 We will open the Zoom room at 8:50 a.m. for casual conversation, so we can start our resilience conversation right @ 9am.
 Bring breakfast, coffee, whatever keeps you engaged first thing in the morning as we embark on a journey leading to greater resilience.
 We look forward to seeing you these coming Tuesdays!